Medical imaging and component surveillance: unrivalled expertise

 An academic and industrial partnership

-For the past three years, the researchers have been working alongside an engineer from the Institut Polytechnique de Paris (IP Paris), who is an expert in software development for the simulation of sound phenomena and in HPC computing.
-This technological expertise broadens the team's application spectrum (through 3D sound modeling and virtualization) and strengthens its software base in terms of powerful simulations of wave diffraction problems.
+The researchers will welcome in the coming weeks an engineer from ENSTA Paris who will be an expert in software development for the simulation of sound phenomena and in HPC computing.
+This technological expertise will broaden the team's application spectrum (through 3D sound modeling and virtualization) and will strengthen its software base in terms of powerful simulations of wave diffraction problems.

 The collected data is used to improve the safety and operation of complex structures, such as dams or certain components of nuclear power plants.
 Where the two approaches differ is how these structures are analysed, because Inria and EDF have developed expertise in two different, but complementary analysis methodologies.